vknowable/knowable-blog/_posts/2023-01-12-in-the-know-namada.md

 You lose privacy whenever you transact between chains, so **third phase: private bridges,** which will enable all privacy-preserving chains to share a privacy set.
 We should have governance and PoS improvements to look forward to, as well as moarr bridges.

-Perhaps the coolest thing about Namada is that Namada will introduce novel innovation, one by one, from Anoma, which we anticipate will be the first legit third generation blockchain ecosystem.
+Perhaps the coolest thing about Namada is that Namada will introduce novel innovations from Anoma, which we anticipate will be the first legit third generation blockchain ecosystem.